activeadmin/activeadmin/CONTRIBUTING.md

 If your tests are passing locally but they're failing on Travis, it's probably because of some breaking change or problem with the latest version of some dependency.
-You should be able to reproduce the issue locally by removing the `Gemfile.lock` file, running `bundle install`, and re-running the specs.
+You should be able to reproduce the issue locally by removing the `Gemfile.lock` file, running `bundle install`, and re-running the tests.
 This is not your fault though, so if this happens feel free to investigate, but also feel free to ping maintainers about the issue you just found.